NaomiChmielewski/QuantumComputing/README.md

 A few challenges arise when attempting to translate the framework of classical neural networks to the quantum realm.
 First, quantum mechanics are inherently linear, which begs the question of how to implement non-linear activation functions.
 Another issue is that of parameter updates.
 In classical neural nets, parameter updates are typically done via some form of backpropagation.
 This approach becomes impossible in a quantum circuit, as it would require storing all intermediate states of the network during computation.

 One approach to tackle these issues and produce a quantum neural net on NISQ devices is known as the parameterised quantum circuit.
-The PQC is a hybrid classical-quantum
+The PQC is a hybrid classical-quantum model, integrating a quantum circuit into an otherwise classical framework.
+Data is prepared on a classical device, using well known data preprocessing methods.
+The output of this preprocessing is used as the parameters of the encoder circuit in the PQC.
+The encoder is followed by a variational circuit, itself followed by a measurement operation.
+From the measurements, expectation values of observables are estimated.
+These estimates are fed into a classical post-processing unit where a non-linear activation function can be applied as usual.

 Beer et al.: Training deep quantum neural networks